How To Market A Book Online In Three Easy Steps

 If your blog is continually refreshed, you will have plenty of new content to add to your Facebook Page.
 This is why your blog is your number one book marketing tool.

-However, without Likes, you will have very few people going to your Facebook Page.
+However, without Likes, very few people will go to your Facebook Page.

-Gaining organic Likes is a very slow process, so I really recommend using Facebook Ads to help get more Likes.
+Gaining organic Likes is a very slow process, so I recommend using Facebook Ads to help you get more Likes.

 Sure, it costs a little bit of money, but it is money well spent, as people who Like pages on Facebook rarely leave by Unliking a page.